 Personal Assistant: Adam Pries manages the office operations in Canada, and supports the managing director of impact advisory, while also continuing to develop internal IT and compliance systems.
 Pries rejoined Sarona after spending a few years in other roles working with domestic SMEs in a variety of different fields.

 Marketing and Communications Associate: Sheila Scott is responsible for guiding the production of marketing materials, developing content for various channels, and coordinating external marketing efforts.
-Prior to Sarona, Scott led the marketing program for a regional destination marketing organisation, and was a senior specialist in marketing and communications for a leading public accounting and advisory firm.
+Prior to Sarona, Scott was Marketing Manager for a regional destination marketing organisation and was a Senior Marketing and Communications Specialist at one of Canada’s largest public accounting firms.
 She holds an Honours Bachelor of Arts from Western University and a post-graduate certificate in graphic design from Humber College.

 Sarona Senior Advisors

 Vijoy P. Chattergy is an independent member of Sarona Asset Management’s investment committee.
 Chattergy has nearly 30 years of experience in financial markets in the U.S., Asia and Europe.
 Chattergy served in leadership positions with public, private and nonprofit sector financial services entities, covering major asset classes such as equities, fixed income, foreign exchange and alternatives.